Some weeks ago, we published a piece about combining your passions for food and dogs through making DIY dog treats in your very own kitchen.

 If your cat has a sophisticated palate, perhaps he would be interested in looking at the cheese plate, hm?

-Okay, so this isn’t really a highfalutin amuse-bouche, but it is filled with cheddar and parmesan cheeses, which, let’s face it, make everything yummier.
+Okay, so this isn’t really a highfalutin amuse-bouche, but it is filled with cheddar and parmesan cheeses, which make everything yummier.

 - 3/4 cup shredded or grated cheddar cheese